IgnacioLantelli/Fligo/README.md

-Data Science Template CoockieCutter
+Data Science for Fligo
 ==============================
+NOTE
+The Jupyter notebook to complete is inside the notebook folder.

 Project

 Project Organization
 ------------